 I first experienced Systemic & Family Constellations as a workshop participant in 2014.
 From the very first time I stepped into representation in someone else's Constellation, I knew I wanted to learn more and share this incredible modality.
 I trained in Family Constellation Facilitation in 2016 and 2017; began co-convening a facilitator practice group in 2017; studied Organizational Constellation Facilitation in 2019; and in 2020 felt ready to welcome clients.

-I’ve trained with teachers and facilitators around the world, who have each evolved unique approaches that infuse their life and professional wisdom into the work.
+As a way to augment my systemic coaching services, I’ve trained with teachers and facilitators around the world, who have each evolved unique approaches that infuse their life and professional wisdom into the work.
 I’m similarly cultivating my approach, with deep respect to my teachers.
 This is one of my favorite ways to bring more breath to life.

 Systemic & Family Constellations are booked in two-hour blocks, though the process can complete in less time.
 I work online with people around the world, and in-person in workshops hosted near my home in Portland, Oregon, USA.
 Individual constellations are profound.
 For complex circumstances, I relish series work, as it creates space and patience for the arc to be worked in layers while integrated.